unnamedmistress/StrawberryTech/README.md

 ### Hallucinations
 A short quiz where you spot the single AI hallucination hidden among two truthful statements.

+### Prompt Recipe Builder
+Drag cards to assemble a prompt.
+Each round now fetches fresh card text from the OpenAI API and shows a short sample response after you build the recipe.

 ## Age‑Adaptive Features
 - Players enter their age and name on first visit.
 - Games read the stored age to tweak difficulty and show tailored tips.